Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Symbolic and Distributed Representations: Interpretability and Concatenative Compositionality

+that represents a tree with the prefix notation. \emph{Functional compositionality} explains distributed representations.
+In functional compositionality, the mode of combination is a function $\Phi$ that gives a reliable, general process for producing expressions given its constituents.
+Within this perspective, semantic compositionality is a special case of functional compositionality where the target of the composition is a way to represent meaning \citep{newHypComp2003}.

-To clarify what are distributed representations, we first describe what are \emph{local representations} (as referred in \cite{Plate1995}), that is, common feature vectors used to represent symbols, sequences of symbols \cite{Lodhi:2002:TCU:944790.944799,Cancedda:2003:WSK:944919.944963} or symbolic structures \cite{Haussler99convolutionkernels,DBLP:conf/nips/CollinsD01} in kernel machines \cite{CristianiniSVM} or in searching models such as the vector space model \cite{Salton:1989}.
-Given a set of symbols $\mathcal{D}$, a local representation maps the $i$-th symbol in $\mathcal{D}$ to the $i$-th unit vector $\vec{e}_i$ in $\R^n$, where $n$ is the cardinality of $\mathcal{D}$.
+\emph{Local distributed representations} (as referred in \citep{Plate1995}) or \emph{one-hot encodings} are the easiest way to visualize how \emph{functional compositionality} act on \emph{distributed representations}.
+Local distributed representations give a first, simple encoding of discrete symbolic representations in a metric space.
+Given a set of symbols $\mathcal{D}$, a local distributed epresentation maps the $i$-th symbol in $\mathcal{D}$ to the $i$-th base unit vector $\vec{e}_i$ in $\R^n$, where $n$ is the cardinality of $\mathcal{D}$.
 Hence, the $i$-th unit vector represents the $i$-th symbol.
-For example, the above set $\mathcal{D}$ may be represented as:

-Representing a sequence $s$ of symbols with local representations is generally done in two ways: (1) a \emph{sequence of vectors} and (2) a \emph{bag-of-symbols}.
-In the first way, a sequence is represented with the sequence of vectors representing the symbols in the sequence, for example, the sequence \emph{a cat catches a mouse} is:

-This first way is used in recurrent neural networks.
-In the second way, a sequence is represented with one vector generally obtained with a weighted sum of vectors representing symbols, that is, it is generally referred as \emph{bag-of-symbols}.
-For example, the previous sequence is:

-where vectors have been summed with a weight of 1.
-This second way is often referred as bag-of-word model in information retrieval \cite{Salton:1989} when basic symbols are words.
-The part of the name \emph{bag-of} wants to stress that words or other symbols are treated independently although these words are in sequences.

-A local representation is a wonderful proxy for a \emph{symbolic} representation.
-When sequences are \emph{sequence of vectors}, this is straightforward.
-Sequences of vectors represents sequences as they are.
-Each vector has a one-to-one mapping to a symbol.
-Hence, symbolic sequences can be fully reconstructed.
-When sequences are bag-of-symbol vectors, symbolic sequences cannot be fully reconstructed but it is possible to know which symbols were in the sequence.
-Hence, local representations are a convenient way to map a symbolic representation in a form that can be used in a learning model.

-However, local representations are extremely inefficient in situations when the size of the symbol set grows and where sparse vectors cannot be used (for example, in deep neural networks).
-Moreover, these local representations lack in the ability to capture interesting properties of datasets.
-This is where distributed representations come from.
+In \emph{functional compositionality}, expressions $s = w_1\ldots w_k$ are represented by vectors $\vec{s}$ obtained with an eventually recursive function $\Phi$ applied to vectors $\vec{e}_{w_1} \ldots \vec{e}_{w_k}$.
+The function $f$ may be very simple as the sum or more complex.
+In case the function $\Phi$ is the sum, that is: